 Massachusetts General Hospital is again ranked among the top hospitals in the nation in .
 Of the nearly 5,000 hospitals evaluated, the MGH has consistently placed among the top hospitals on the Honor Roll since the survey began in 1990.
 This year, the MGH is ranked #1 in New England and #2 in the United States.
 In 2003, the MGH became the first hospital in Massachusetts to earn Magnet designation by the American Nurses Credentialing Center (ANCC).
 In April 2008 and then again in May 2013, MGH was re-designated as a Magnet hospital for another four years.
 Magnet recognition is the ANCC's highest honor for nursing excellence, and has been awarded to fewer than seven percent (7%) of hospitals nationwide.
-The MGH has received the American Stroke Association's Get With the Guidelines Gold Performance Achievement Award.
-This award honors the hospital for implementing best practices for stroke care and ensuring stroke patients receive the highest quality care according to nationally accepted standards and recommendations.
+The MGH has received the American Stroke Association's 2014 Get With the Guidelines Gold Plus Performance Achievement Award and Target: Stroke Honor Roll.
+These awards honor the hospital for implementing best practices for stroke care and ensuring stroke patients receive the highest quality care according to nationally accepted standards and recommendations.
+Specifically, the MGH has achieved and sustained 85% or higher adherence to specific evidence-based guidelines, over a 24-month period as well by reaching at least 75% in added, optional quality measures.
+Target: Stroke Honor Roll designation is earned by achieving a door to needle (DTN) time of 60 minutes or less for 50% of tPA eligible stroke patients.
 The MGH has been designated as a “Top Hospital” for patient safety and health care quality practices by The Leapfrog Group , whose quality and safety survey is an important measure of a hospital’s commitment to patients’ well being

 Massachusetts General Hospital is proud to be recognized as a Leader in LGBT Healthcare Equality by the Human Rights Campaign Foundation in its Healthcare Equality Index 2013.
 The MGH earns top marks for its commitment to equitable, inclusive care for LGBT patients and their families in the annual survey, conducted by the educational arm of the country’s largest lesbian, gay, bisexual and transgender organization.